 5. Find one new, fun resource to use in your classroom each week.

 Hold up!
-I don’t mean that you need to spend MORE time creating something new.
+I don’t mean that you need to spend more time or more money creating something new.
 Quite the contrary, actually.
 Simply search for a new resource or unit that makes your life easier.
 Locating new resources may be just what you need to rediscover that love for teaching again.
 There are THOUSANDS of FREE resources available on Teachers Pay Teachers, for example.
 Do a search for something you are teaching next week and check out all there is to offer!
 I pride myself on creating lessons for teachers that inspire you while also freeing you from the astronomical demands of your job.
 Go ahead, treat yourself, print off something fun and FREE for an upcoming lesson!

 If you had the diligence to read up to this point, you also have the will and determination to combat teacher burnout.
 Spend the time to invest in yourself and it will have a lasting impact on your career and your health!